 Watch Parties & Live Filmmaker Q&As

 From our homes to yours, join ACT as we watch films together safely apart.
-View ACT’s 21 films at your leisure or plan to join us to watch synchronously (or just log on for the live Q&As).
-We have six watch parties scheduled.
+View ACT’s films at your leisure or plan to join us to watch synchronously (or just log on for the live Q&As).
 Can’t make it?
 Don’t worry, we will post the Q&As later.
-We also have pre-recorded interviews with seven other filmmakers.
+We also have pre-recorded interviews with some filmmakers.

 Start your virtual screening at the designated time and join the Q&A live directly from the Eventive site.
 You can submit questions via the webinar chat function.
-Here’s the schedule for our synchronous watch events:
+Note: livestreams are not available through the Eventive App on SmartTvs.